vexip-ui/vexip-ui/docs/en-US/component/message.md

 ### Message Types

-The messages with preset type can be opened by calling different methods.
+The messages with preset type can be quickly opened by calling different methods.

 There are currently four built-in preset types in the component, which are opened by calling `info`, `success`, `warning`, and `error` respectively.